daniel1919-00/DominusApi/docs/docs/migrations.md

     ...

     /**
-     * This function will return our custom configuration
+     * This function will return our custom migrations storage configuration
      * @return DefaultMigrationsConfig
      */
-    public static function getMigrationsConfig(): MigrationsConfig
+    public static function getMigrationsStorage(): MigrationsStorage
     {
         return new MyCustomMigrationsConfig();
     }